 While you are still learning to understand “baby language,” follow Dr. Fazilat’s guidelines on when you should seek medical help for your little one.
 Read More about New Parents: When to Call the Doctor

-Sneezing, coughing, puffy eyes and an itchy nose are some of the uncomfortable signs that allergy season is under way and your child is affected.
-Hay fever, also called allergic rhinitis, happens when your child’s immune system overreacts to allergens found in the air he or she is breathing.
+Sneezing, coughing, puffy eyes and an itchy nose are some of the uncomfortable signs that allergy season is under way and you or your child is affected.
+Hay fever, also called allergic rhinitis, happens when your a person’s immune system overreacts to allergens found in the air he or she is breathing.

-Although it’s impossible to avoid certain trees and plants, and on a windy day pollen can reach your child anyway, Dr. Rubinstein explains that, “Knowing your child’s trigger season can help you prepare in advance so you can minimize allergy symptoms.”
+Although it’s impossible to avoid certain trees and plants, and on a windy day pollen can reach your you or your child anyway, Dr. Rubinstein explains that, “Knowing your trigger season can help you prepare in advance so you can minimize allergy symptoms for you or your child.”

-Dr. Rubinstein offers these simple measures to help reduce the likelihood of your child experiencing an allergy attack: Read More about Soothing Kids’ Seasonal Allergies
+Dr. Rubinstein offers these simple measures to help reduce the likelihood of experiencing an allergy attack: Read More about Soothing Kids’ Seasonal Allergies

 Parents are often surprised to learn that young children typically have between seven to 10 colds (viral respiratory infections) a year for the first few years of life, especially if a child is in daycare or preschool.